Biological Sciences in Public Health

 A meeting is then held with the PQE chair, faculty director, advisor/PI, and student to discuss the case and the specific improvements needed.
 Resources available to the student and a strategy to employ them for improvements in scientific understanding and reasoning, critical thinking, proposal writing, or presentation will be provided to the student.
 The student must retake the exam, including submission of a revised written proposal, within six months.
 Unless aspects of the previous exam were deemed potentially unfair to the student, the same PQE committee will administer the retake, and the faculty director or a representative of the PQE steering committee will attend as an observer.
 In rare circumstances, the student may be counseled to consider leaving the program at this stage.

 4. FAIL: The outcome of the retake exam is either pass or fail, and a student can only fail the PQE at the retake stage.
 Failing the PQE would occur if a combination of the revised proposal and second oral exam are again found to be insufficient and demonstrating a lack of preparedness and qualifications to move forward in the program.
-If after final considerations by the faculty director, PQE steering committee, and mentor it is concluded that the student is best served by leaving the program to pursue other interests, the student will be asked to leave the program at the end of the semester.
+If after final considerations by the faculty director, PQE steering committee, and mentor it is concluded that the student is best served by leaving the program to pursue other interests, the student will be asked to leave the program at the end of the term.

 Upon satisfactory completion of their PQE, BPH students advance to become PhD candidates.